 - Communicate professionally and productively with WRI colleagues, partner organizations, public officials, media, and the public.

-- REQUIRED: At least 3 years’ experience in wildland fire or prescribed fire operations and leadership.
+- REQUIRED: At least 5 years of experience in wildland fire or land management with proven leadership experience.

 - Bachelor’s degree or greater in natural sciences, natural resource management, or a related field preferred.